trimble-oss/website-modus.trimble.com/content/components/mobile/tables/_index.md

 ## Overview

-Tables are largely based on the List component.
-Tables can be stacked horizontally and vertically n multiple rows and columns, whereas Lists can only be stacked vertically in a single column.
+Tables are largely based on the [List](/components/mobile/lists/) component.
+Tables can be stacked horizontally and vertically in multiple rows and columns, whereas [Lists](/components/mobile/lists/) can only be stacked vertically in a single column.

-When using the Figma component, it will be necessary to adjust the width and height fill options, depending on your usage of the table.

 ## Usage